VERY IMPORTANT: Exclusive Use is Required.

 Then, search for Task Scheduler from your Start button on the desktop.
 Click on Create Task on the right side of screen.

 Once you see your new task, then click OK.

 You will then be able to see your task in the Task Scheduler Library.
 Try testing it by right clicking on the task and choosing ‘Run’.

-For any other executible you are wanting to run, the user will have to create seperate tasks through the task scheduler running at seperate times.
+For any other executable you are wanting to run, the user will have to create separate tasks through the task scheduler running at separate times.
 A list of examples are as follows:

 Click here for setting up power broker task inside of Power Broker.